the-overdriven/mw-enhanced/README.md

 # Morrowind issues and how to fix them
 Morrowind is a great game, but can be made even greater (and less clunky) by customizing it with the 20+ years of its wonderous modding heritage.
 While some of these solutions might work on OpenMW these docs focus exclusively on Morrowind.exe and modern Windows systems.
+Most of this is perceived as obvious common knowledge, but human memory can be fleeting.

 ## How do I actually run a modded game?
 Forget about Morrowind Launcher.
 Use a mod organizer, such as [Wrye Mash](https://www.nexusmods.com/morrowind/mods/45439).
 It includes the most important shortcuts, allows to reorder .esp plugins load order and fix various issues.